ArchiveBox/ArchiveBox/README.md

  - `screenshot.png` 1440x900 screenshot of site using headless chrome
  - `output.pdf` Printed PDF of site using headless chrome
  - `archive.org.txt` A link to the saved site on archive.org
- - `link.json` A json file containing link info and archive status
  - `audio/` and `video/` for sites like youtube, soundcloud, etc. (using youtube-dl) (WIP)
+ - `index.json` JSON index containing link info and archive details
+ - `index.html` HTML index containing link info and archive details

-Wget and Chrome [don't work](https://bugs.chromium.org/p/chromium/issues/detail?id=617931) on sites you need to be logged into (yet).
+Wget doesn't work on sites you need to be logged into, but chrome headless does, see the [Configuration](#configuration)* section for `CHROME_USER_DATA_DIR`.
-`chrome --headless` essentially runs in an incognito mode session, until they add support for `--user-data-dir=`.

 **Large Exports & Estimated Runtime:**